findelabs/tackd/README.md

 Tackd encrypts payloads with the XChaCha20Poly1305 cipher upon receipt.
 This data is then persisted in the backing MongoDB database, retrievable by a client with the required decryption key.
 The encryption key is returned to the original sender, with the key not persisted by Tackd.

-By default, Tackd will persisted messages for 30 days, or a single retrieval, whichever comes first.
+By default, Tackd will persisted messages for one hour, or a single retrieval, whichever comes first.
 These settings can be overridden be the sender.

 ### Tackd API